stormpath/stormpath.github.io/source/guides/social-integrations/index.markdown

 ### Accessing an Account with Google Tokens

 To access or create an account in an already created Google Directory, it is required to gather a Google Authorization Code on behalf of the user.
-This requires leveraging Google's [OAuth 2.0 protocol](https://developers.google.com/accounts/docs/OAuth2) and the user's consent for your application's permissions.
+This requires leveraging Google's [OAuth 2.0 protocol](https://developers.google.com/accounts/docs/OAuth2Login) and the user's consent for your application's permissions.

+Generically, this will include embedding a link in your site that will send an authentication request to Google.
+Once the user has authenticated, Google will redirect the response to your application, including the Authorization Code.
+This is documented in detail [here](https://developers.google.com/accounts/docs/OAuth2Login#authenticatingtheuser).

 Once the Authorization Code is gathered, you can get or create the `Account` by HTTP `POST`ing to the `Application` accounts collection and specifying the `providerData`.
 The `providerData` JSON object specifies the type of provider and the authorization code as follows: